 But what happens within a marriage when those differences go beyond simple likes and dislikes and enter into the area of faith?
 What do you do when an unbelieving spouse does not share in your faith and wants nothing to do with religion?

-So, how do you live with an unbelieving spouse not sharing your faith in God?
-How do you live with the pain it causes to know that the person you have pledged your entire life to doesn’t share the most important thing in your life?
+So, how do you live with an unbelieving spouse who does not share your faith in God?
+How do you handle the fact that the person you have pledged your entire life to doesn’t share the most important thing in your life?
 What can you do for your spouse and for your marriage?

 These five suggestions may help your unbelieving spouse and give you solace in your struggle:

-- Actions speak louder than words.
-We also know that no one likes to be forced to change.
-Open a dialog with your spouse, but talk in a way that is loving, never accusing or belittling.
+Open a dialogue with your spouse, but talk in a way that is loving, never accusing or belittling.
 Radiate the joy of Christ.
 Let your spouse see the love you have for your faith and for Christ.
 Share thoughts you have, just like you would share your thoughts about an interesting book you read or a movie you saw, but don’t pester or pressure.
 Most of all, let your spouse witness you living your faith by treating others well, reading the Bible, praying the rosary, spending time in prayer, praying before meals, faithfully attending Mass, and doing all of these things with a happy heart.
 The joy you exude may just be contagious.

 Padre Pio once said, “Pray, hope, and don’t worry.
 Worry is useless.
 God is merciful and will hear your prayer.”
 This may seem overly simplistic, but he is right.
 Your task right now is to pray, to act as a servant of Christ, and to let God do His work.